mazerab/reality-capture-mobile-app/README.md

 You now have access to a 3D mesh model in OBJ file format.
 To download the file locally, simply browse to $AWS_RECAP_LAMBDA_BASE_ENDPOINT/redis/photoscenelink in your web browser.

 This model can then be imported into Fusion 360 as a mesh model.
+The overall steps can be viewed at this [YouTube Video](https://www.youtube.com/watch?v=7F01N6zZOdo).

 <img src="/assets/images/insert-mesh.png" width="200" height="150">